 That might have worked for Freud, however, in our complex and fast-moving world, such a rigid framework no longer works for many people.

-Like everything else, psychotherapy has to adapt to changes.
+Like everything else, psychotherapy and coaching have to adapt to changes.
 In the digital age that we live in, we have lost certain structure and stability, but at the same time, technology gives us new options.
-Many clients and therapists are now meeting online through applications such as Skype or other secured virtual platforms.
+Many clients and coaches are now meeting online through applications such as Skype or other secured virtual platforms.

 Finding an authentic bond

-CBT, Psychodynamic, Humanistic… with all the available therapy approaches, it can get confusing.
-Numerous studies have been done comparing various forms of psychotherapies, but so far, researchers have not found any modal to be superior to others.
-What most research CAN agree on, however, is this: It is the bond between the therapist and the clients that matter.
-The more connected you feel with your therapist, the more effective the work would be.
+CBT, Psychodynamic, Humanistic… with all the available approaches, it can get confusing.
+Numerous studies have been done comparing various approaches to psychological healing, but so far, researchers have not found any modal to be superior to others.
+What most research CAN agree on, however, is this: It is the bond between the two parties that matter.
+The more connected you feel with the person you work with, the more effective the work would be.

 Because of the lack of general awareness, even amongst mental health professionals, of ‘neuro-typical’ traits such as high sensitivity and giftedness, any emotionally intense people have been wrongly pathologised all their lives.
 You might have been passed from one service to another, from one diagnosis to another.
 Being mislabelled and misdiagnosed is not only unhelpful, but can erode your self-esteem and sense of agency, which is the last thing you need when you are seeking understanding, healing, and ways to fulfil your potential.